 - Recent gynecological procedures

 Neurological conditions, such as Parkinson’s or multiple sclerosis, can also result in urinary incontinence.

 Your treatment for urinary incontinence will vary, depending on your symptom’s type and severity.
-Dr. Brown may suggest starting with lifestyle changes, medication, or pelvic floor exercises to improve your bladder challenges.
+Your physician may suggest starting with lifestyle changes, medication, or pelvic floor exercises to improve your bladder challenges.
 If these steps fail to help sufficiently or your symptoms are moderate to severe, he may recommend a minimally-invasive procedure that brings a quick recovery, such as:

-To learn more about female urinary incontinence or your treatment options, call Alabama UROGYN or request an appointment with Dr. Brown or one of his team members.
-Our experienced professionals would love to help you get to a place of greater wellness and comfort.
+To learn more about female urinary incontinence or your treatment options, call Alabama Urogyn or request an appointment.
+Our experienced professionals are here to help you get to a place of greater wellness and comfort.